 14. Make Your Study Space Portable

 We may be creatures of habit with favourite seats in the library but information retention actually improves when you vary the places where you study.
-Check out this Buzzfeed video for more study hacks:
+Check out this Buzzfeed video for more study hacks for exams:

 15. Practice, Practice, Practice…